History of Psychology

 Wilhelm Wundt is commonly referred to as the founding father of modern psychology due to his

-pioneering endeavor, wherein he set up a laboratory exclusively devoted to psychological studies
+pioneering endeavor, wherein he set up a laboratory exclusively devoted to psychological studies at Leipzig University in Germany back in 1879.

 William James was an American psychologist who made notable contributions to the field